 Nothing was more confusing than the day I was cooking my favorite dish of chicken and peppers when, all of a sudden, I was repulsed.
 I couldn’t eat that or avocados until about six months after I had my kids!

 Sometimes you can have a different problem entirely.
 You aren’t loving one food and hating another.

-Rather, everything seems pretty “meh.”
+Instead, everything seems pretty, “meh.”
 This can also happen as a consequence of changing nutritional needs, or because your sense of smell and taste are affected by hormones.